Adventure Tour No. 300 E

 Day 11 Kalpitiya – Negombo

 After the breakfast, you can make a fishing boat ride to view the dolphins or do other watersports acitivities.
 Please note, if the sea is too rough, the dolphins are not coming to the surface.
-Return to the lodge for lunch.
+Return to the lodge at noon,

 Day 12 Negombo